use-ink/ink-docs/docs/basics/contract-template.md

 name = "foobar"
 path = "lib.rs"

-# This setting typically specifices that you'd like the compiler to
+# This setting typically specifies that you'd like the compiler to
 # create a dynamic system library.
 For WebAssembly though it specifies
 # that the compiler should create a `*.wasm` without a start function.
 crate-type = [